Last Man Standing (1996 film): Plot

-Smith takes refuge at a remote church.
-Two days later, Galt arrives and informs Smith that Monday was caught smuggling food and water to the church and that Doyle will probably torture him to death.
-He then hands Smith his pistols, saying that that is all the help he is willing to offer.
-Smith returns to town, kills McCool and the rest of Doyle's men, and rescues Monday.
-Doyle and Hickey are absent, having gone down to Mexico in a desperate search for Felina.
-Smith lures Doyle to his location and lets Monday take revenge by killing the gangster.
-Hickey pretends to surrender and tries to kill Smith, who outdraws and shoots him dead.
-Smith later gets into his newly repaired Ford and drives on to Mexico, his original destination.
+Smith hides at a church Felina used to pray at.
+Two days later, Galt arrives and tells him Monday was caught with food and water intended for Smith, and Doyle's men are slowly torturing him to death.
+Galt then hands over Smith's pistols, which is all the help he is willing to offer.
+Returning to town, Smith storms Doyle's headquarters and kills all of his men to save Monday.
+Doyle and Hickey are absent, having gone down to Mexico in a desperate search for Felina; Smith tells Galt he'll be waiting for them at the burnt-out roadhouse.

+When they arrive, Doyle offers to make Smith a business partner before Monday shoots him in revenge.
+Hickey feigns surrender before trying to outdraw Smith, who kills him.
+Bidding Monday farewell, Smith gets into his car and drives on to Mexico, noting he is no better off than when he came to Jericho but convinced both gangs got what they deserved.